trevorpogue/topspace/README.md

 ![topspace](https://user-images.githubusercontent.com/12535207/155176914-87390537-10f0-4ee5-9b37-cd798f07df27.gif)

-TopSpace is an Emacs minor mode that lets you scroll above the top line to vertically center top text with a scrollable top margin/padding.
+TopSpace is an Emacs minor mode that lets you scroll above the top line to vertically center top text or cursor with a scrollable top margin/padding.
 In particular, it is useful when using Emacs in full-screen/on large monitors.

 ### Just install and go: